Typhoon Vamco: Highest Tropical Cyclone Wind Signal

 Residents in the Pollilo Islands and in Central Luzon were forced to evacuate a day before the storm's landfall.
 14,000 residents were also to be evacuated in Camarines Norte.
 Bicol Region, one of the regions worst hit by Goni last month, evacuated 12,812 individuals ahead of the incoming storm.
 Over 2,071 passengers were stranded in ports in multiple regions of Luzon as sea conditions worsened.
 Philippine Airlines suspended flights due to the inclement weather brought by Vamco.
 The Office of the President of the Philippines suspended work in government offices and online classes in public schools in 7 regions, including the National Capital Region.
 12 hours before the typhoon's landfall, the PAGASA raised Signal #3 warnings for areas to be hit by the typhoon on landfall including Metro Manila and the entirety of Central Luzon.
 The Philippine Institute of Volcanology and Seismology then issued lahar warnings for the Mayon Volcano, the Taal Volcano, and Mount Pinatubo hours prior to the typhoon's landfall.
 Prior to the typhoon's landfall, at least 231,312 individuals were evacuated by local government units.

 Vamco struck while the Philippines was in the middle of the COVID-19 pandemic, and various sections of the country were under different community quarantines.

 Vietnam

 On November 14, at least 460,000 people were ordered to evacuate from the coastal areas by the government.
 On the morning of that same day, all flights in five airports, including Da Nang, Chu Lai, Phu Bai, Dong Hoi and Vinh were ordered to be suspended or delayed.

+On Sunday, November 15 the storm made landfall with winds of up to 90 kilometers per hour (56 mph), uprooting trees and blowing the roofs off houses and schools.